-No. PagerDuty is an alert dispatching tool, not a monitoring system.
-Think of PagerDuty as an add-on to your existing monitoring tools.
-PagerDuty provides sophisticated alarm routing, but leaves finding problems with your systems to your existing monitoring tools.
+No. PagerDuty is a platform for agile incident management, not a monitoring system.
+Think of PagerDuty as an add-on to trigger the right actions to all the data from your existing monitoring tools.
+PagerDuty provides sophisticated event management as well as infrastructure health visualizations to identify patterns and trends, but leaves finding problems with your systems to your existing monitoring tools.

 How does it integrate with my existing tools?

 Every service you create in PagerDuty has a unique email address, such as email@example.com.
-PagerDuty opens a new incident and begins the alerting process at soon as one of your monitoring tools sends email to a service’s address.
+PagerDuty opens a new incident and begins the notification process at soon as one of your monitoring tools sends an email to a service’s address.

-The most common monitoring tools used with PagerDuty are Nagios, Zenoss, Pingdom, monit, Munin, Splunk and BasicState.
-However, any monitoring tool that sends email can be used with PagerDuty.
+Common monitoring tools used with PagerDuty are Nagios, Pingdom, Amazon Cloudwatch, Splunk and Datadog.
+However, you can integrate virtually any monitoring tool with PagerDuty via email or API.

 What other uses are there for PagerDuty?